Home Insurance Liability Coverage: How Much Protection Do You Need?

 Find your best options in less than 2 minutes

-In this guide, you'll learn exactly what Coverage E covers (and what it doesn't), how it differs from medical payments coverage, what real-world claims actually cost, and how to determine the right coverage limit for your situation.
+In this guide, you'll learn exactly what Coverage E covers (and what it doesn't), how it differs from medical payments coverage, what real-world claims actually cost in 2026, and how to determine the right coverage limit for your situation.
 Whether you own a pool, have a dog, or simply want peace of mind, understanding your liability coverage could save you hundreds of thousands of dollars.

 Key Pinch Points